Zum Inhalt springen

 A Strategic Approach to Conversion Optimization

 Based on these insights, you develop hypotheses for improvements.
-A good CRO hypothesis follows the format: “If we change X, Y will happen because Z.” For example: “If we place three client testimonials directly below the main form, the form completion rate will increase because social proof lowers the barrier.”
+A good CRO hypothesis follows the format: \u201CIf we change X, Y will happen because Z.\u201D For example: \u201CIf we place three client testimonials directly below the main form, the form completion rate will increase because social proof lowers the barrier.\u201D

 Psychological Principles for Better Conversions